SilviaS152002/ArticulatedCarFramework/README.md

 └ carMaps // modelIdentifier should point to this
 ```

-Basically, add this in "definition":
+Basically, add this in `definition`:

 ```C#
 "pivots":